rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 ### ⚙️ Implementation

-1. Run _picorv32a_ design synthesis using OpenLANE flow and generate necessary outputs.
+1. Run _picorv32a_ design synthesis using OpenLANE flow and generate necessary outputs.<br>
    Commands to invoke the OpenLANE flow and perform floorplan are as follows:<br>
 -  Change directory to openlane flow directory to begin using the OpenLANE flow, first navigate to the OpenLANE working directory by running:
    `cd ~/Desktop/work/tools/openlane_working_dir/openlane`<br>